DEShawResearch/DESMILES/README.md

 To train your own data you'll need a GPU compatible with CUDA 10.1.
 You can run without a GPU using our pre-trained data set, but performance will be lower than with a GPU.

-Additionally, you'll need a compatible cuDNN and
+You will need a compatible cuDNN and

 ```
 python >=3.7, <=3.9